Behavioral Health Infrastructure Bond Act of 2024

 The California Department of Health Care Services (DHCS) is no longer accepting applications for the Bond Behavioral Health Continuum Infrastructure Program (BHCIP) Round 1: Launch Ready grant.
 The deadline for applications was on December 13, 2024, at 5:00 p.m.
 Pacific Time (PT).

-Through this funding round, DHCS will award up to $3.3 billion statewide to eligible counties, cities, Tribal entities, nonprofit organizations, and for-profit organizations whose projects reflect the state’s priorities and serve the targeted populations.
-DHCS is prioritizing regional models or collaborative partnerships, including public-private partnerships, aimed at constructing, renovating, and/or expanding community-based services, as well as projects using a campus-type model that collocate multiple levels of care on the continuum, with a focus on residential treatment facilities.
+Through this funding round, DHCS awarded up to $3.3 billion statewide to eligible counties, cities, Tribal entities, nonprofit organizations, and for-profit organizations whose projects reflect the state’s priorities and serve the targeted populations.
+DHCS prioritized regional models or collaborative partnerships, aimed at constructing, renovating, and/or expanding community-based services, as well as projects using a campus-type model that collocate multiple levels of care on the continuum, with a focus on residential treatment facilities.

-Award announcements for Bond BHCIP Round 1: Launch Ready grant funding are expected in May 2025.
-All applicants will be informed in writing of DHCS’s final decision regarding their application.
+Conditional awards for Bond BHCIP Round 1: Launch Ready grant funding were announced on May 12, 2025.
+All applicants were informed in writing of DHCS’s final decision regarding their application.

 Bond BHCIP Round 2: Unmet Needs General Informational Webinar